Don't Wait for a Foldable iPhone or an All-Glass Design

 Another report from Bloomberg states that while Apple "has developed prototype foldable screens for internal testing" the company "hasn’t solidified plans to actually launch a foldable iPhone."
 In other words, a launch is a long way out.

-As for Kuo, he believes Apple could launch a foldable iPhone with a 7.5-8-inch display in 2023.
+As for Kuo, he initially believed Apple might launch a foldable iPhone with a 7.5-8-inch display in 2023.
 The device, as other sources have noted, is apparently still in the research stage of development.

-In a new report, Kuo claims Apple is working to release a new iPhone with an 8-inch QHD+ flexible OLED display in 2023.
+In another report, Kuo claimed that Apple's working to release a new iPhone with an 8-inch QHD+ flexible OLED display in 2023.
 He also believes Apple will ship 15 to 20 million foldable iPhones in 2023.

-So at this point you should operate on the assumption that a foldable iPhone will definitely miss 2021 and will more than likely miss 2022 as well.
+So at this point you should operate on the assumption that Apple's foldable iPhone will miss 2022.
+It will probably miss 2023 and 2024 as well.

 If a foldable device interests you, you should check out Samsung's Galaxy Z series.